Environmental Education

 The Riparian Ecosystem

-While we are happy to tailor sessions for all of our grade levels, we specifically invite teachers at Middle and High Schools (including Biology, AP Environmental Science, and community service/restoration) to contact us for course curation that fits into your curriculum.
+While we are happy to tailor sessions for all of our grade levels, we specifically invite post-secondary instructors or club leaders to contact us for course curation that fits into your curriculum or interest area.
 Our sites and staff offer excellent outdoor labs for science, history, art, and restoration.